Last Updated: November 09, 2023

-- Fewer tears.
-As we get older, the tear glands in our eyes produce fewer tears leading to more frequent stints of dry eyes and irritation.
-Blurry vision, eye fatigue and headaches may be the result of dry eye, and a sign you should see your optometrist.
+As we get older, the tear glands in our eyes produce less tears leading to more frequent occurrence of dry eyes.
+Blurry vision, red eyes, irritation, eyestrain and headaches may result from dry eyes.
+If you experience any of these symptoms, you should see an optometrist.

-- Turn down the glare.
-Glare is light that enters the eye and interferes with vision.
-Special lenses, sunglasses and even surgery can be required to deal with glare.
+Glare happens when light enters the eye such that it interferes with vision.
+Symptoms of sensitivity and intolerance to glare increases with age.
+Special lenses, sunglasses and even surgery may be required to deal with glare.
 Your optometrist can help determine which solution is best for you.

 Cataracts, glaucoma and age-related macular degeneration are the common eye conditions that are more prevalent with increased age.
 These conditions affect activities of daily living and are the leading causes of vision impairment.